 All reporting forms are available from the Commission office and on the Commission website.
-Forms may be downloaded to your personal computer from the Commission's website at https://nadc.nebraska.gov/available-forms. (or go to https://nadc.nebraska.gov/, click on Campaign Finance, and then click on Forms and Electronic Filing Information).
+Forms may be downloaded to your personal computer from the Commission's website at http://nadc.nebraska.gov.
+Click on Campaign Finance at the top of the homepage.
+Then click on Forms and Electronic Filing Information.
 Once downloaded, you may complete the form on your personal computer and print it.
-Note if using the FirstTuesday online filing system, the forms are automatically created for you as part of the online filing submission.